RafaelMicro/matter_sdk/docs/guides/rafael/Rafael_Software_Update.md

-# RafaelMicro RT583 Matter OTA example
+# Rafael RT583 Matter OTA example

-## Building Matter OTA example
+## Build Matter OTA example

 - On a Linux platform build the lighting-app with OTA feature as follow